BorysLevytskyi/DeclarativeUnitTesting/Article.md

 }
 ```
 ### Default Templates
-Ideally every unit test should setup those aspects of entity which are direcly tied to it's test case.
-For example Test Case might not care what name does current user have, but from the code standpoint user must have a name or null reference exception will be thrown.
+As I mentioned earlier - ideally every unit test should setup those aspects of entity which are directly tied to it's test case.
+For example a particular test case might not care what name does current user have, but from the code standpoint user must have a name or `NullReferenceException` will be thrown.
 Setting up all required entity attributes in each test case will add more clutter to the test *and more importantly* it will prevent reader from distinguishing which attributes are important to this particular test case and which attributes are set just to make code work.

-Correct generic entity must be created by `Given` generator even in case when no attributes are specified trough fluent interface.
-It is important that this generic entity is always the same and predictable.
-Developers must understand which is default state of generic entity before they start to specify important attributes.
-Fo example every user story that is created is always unassigned and unestimated and has some generic title.
+In my case always correct generic entity is created by `Given` facade class.
+It is important that this generic entity is always the same and in some agreed upon state.
+Developers must understand which is `default` state of this entity before they start to override important attributes.
+For example every user story that is created is always unassigned and unestimated and has some generic title.

-Since the builder itself only provides domain language to express state of the entities, there has to be someone that will use it to create generic entities.
+Since the builder itself only provides domain language to express state of the entities, there has to be someone that will use it to create default  entities.
 This is `DefaultTemplate`'s job. `Given` class, which is a facade for all builders, applies default template for each entity constructor method before executing it.
 What is good about using Actions and fluent interface is that actions can be combined with using `+` operator in C# that creates [MulticastDelegate](https://msdn.microsoft.com/en-us/library/system.multicastdelegate(v=vs.110).aspx) action as a result.
-Invocation of this new `Action` delegate will invoke those two method one after another.
+Invocation of this new `Action` delegate will invoke those two methods one after another.

 So instead of calling `build(builder)` we can call `(DefaultTemplate.User + build)(builder)`.
-I added `StartWith` extension method that essentially does the same.
+I added `StartWith` extension method that essentially does the same but looks nicer.

 ```C#
 public static User User(Action<UserBuilder> build = null)